Yorkshire and the Humber: Secondary education

 For OFSTED inspections across England, the region has the highest proportion of schools (2.7%) with bad behaviour and the lowest proportion (16.3%) of schools with good behaviour.
 South West England has the best behaving schoolchildren.
 Inside the region, Hull has the highest proportion (16.7%) of schools with bad behaviour – the worst in England (Wandsworth and Bristol come joint second) – and York schools have the highest proportion (30%) of schools with outstanding behaviour.

 At A-level North Lincolnshire, Kirklees, Hull, York and North Yorkshire perform quite well with Kirklees consistently being the best by a large margin and one of the highest in England, all having results above the England average.
 Wakefield and Calderdale were also close to the England average.
 The excellent Kirklees result is due to Greenhead College in Huddersfield, and North Lincolnshire's results are due to the John Leggott College, also a sixth form college.
 The districts of South Yorkshire perform the least in the area at A-level with Rotherham having the best results in this area, slightly below-average, and the other three districts achieve similar results, much lower than those in the former districts of Humberside.
 Leeds and Bradford now get the lowest results in West Yorkshire.

 For both A-level and GCSE, Barnsley and Bradford are very low performing, with Barnsley usually getting the lowest A-level results in the region, but in 2010 North East Lincolnshire came bottom with unusually low results.
 Hull and northern Lincolnshire have a wide socio-economic diversity – many under-achieving pupils at 16 but with high performers at A-level.
 Hull, although much worse at GCSE, outperforms the East Riding of Yorkshire at A-level.

 School children in North Yorkshire (with York and Kirklees) are the most likely to go to university – they also get the best A level results, and those in the East Riding of Yorkshire are likely to go to university, but get lower overall A level results.

 Colleges

-There are twenty seven FE colleges.
-The main four colleges are Bradford College, East Riding College, Doncaster College, Grimsby Institute, and Hull College.
+There are twenty-seven FE colleges.
+The main five colleges are Bradford College, East Riding College, Doncaster College, Grimsby Institute, and Hull College.